 Drawstring backpacks – Many depictions of hoboes show them carrying a bandana knapsack, but you won’t find any bags like those at the Hobo Convention – they’re simply not practical.
 Real hoboes need a rough and tough bag that can endure all of the physical demands of riding the rails while simultaneously lugging all of their necessities across the nation.
 They need something like our Drawstring Tote/Backpack.
 Without it, they run the risk of losing any number of their possessions out the side of a boxcar.

 Hats for all seasons – Another trend (and necessity) among hoboes is cool, protective headgear.
 We’ve got a wide variety of hats so there’s something for hobos of every style in any climate.
 In the event of a rainstorm, hobos will need something to keep their heads dry while they’re on the move.
-That’s where the Fold N’ Go Fisher Hat comes in.
+That’s where personalized hats come in.
 For older, classier hobos seeking ultimate protection from the sun, there’s the Outback Cap.
 And of course, for everyone else there’s the classic 5 Panel Mesh Back Cap(aka trucker hat).

 Lighters – Yes, it’s true that a lot of hoboes are smokers, but lighting up a cigarette isn’t the only purpose a lighter can serve.
 You may not want to encourage a nasty habit, but there are a lot of simple tasks we take for granted that a hobo could use a lighter for.
 Whether they’re starting up a bonfire to keep warm, using the flame as light to see at night, or preparing a serving (or barrel) of Mulligan stew, a lighter like our Lighter with Child Guard will turn any hobo into the lord of the flames.

 Water bottles – If there’s one thing hoboes can agree on, it’s that a reliable bottle with a high volume capacity will be your go-to on the train.
 If you’re stuck in a boxcar for upwards of three hours, you can imagine that you’d get pretty thirsty.
 Whether they travel by rail, bike, or on foot, water is essential.
 A lot of hoboes recommend keeping at least a gallon of water on you, but this is as close as we can get.
-Help keep hoboes hydrated with a big, durable bottle like our Stainless H2GO Wide Water Bottle.
+Help keep hoboes hydrated with big, durable custom water bottles.